pcarbo/neuron/README.md

 for the *Tcf7l2* null allele (*n* = 630).

 We collected a variety of physiological and behavioral phenotype data for each of these panels.
-Mice in the Cacna1c cohort were tested for anxiety, methamphetamine sensitivity, depression-like behavior, and acoustic startle response.
-Mice in the Tcf7l2 cohort were tested for several behavioral traits: anxiety, fear conditioning, and sensorimotor gating, as well as several metabolic traits: body weight, baseline blood glucose and fasting blood glucose.
+Mice in the *Cacna1c* cohort were tested for anxiety, methamphetamine sensitivity, depression-like behavior, and acoustic startle response.
+Mice in the *Tcf7l2* cohort were tested for several behavioral traits: anxiety, fear conditioning, and sensorimotor gating, as well as several metabolic traits: body weight, baseline blood glucose and fasting blood glucose.
 In total, we obtained data for 15 phenotypes, 12 of which are behavioral.
+These data are stored in CSV files in the [data](data) folder.

-The R code implements ANOVA analyses to assesses the phenotypic effects of two null alleles when expressed on an F1 cross between C57BL/6J and different inbred strains.
+The R scripts in the [code](code) folder implement analyses to assess and summarize the phenotypic effects of two null alleles expressed from crosses of different inbred strains.

 ### Citing this repository